courtneyr-dev/fair-beacon-docs/README.md

 FAIR uses a **two-document architecture**:

 1. **DID Document (Trust Layer)** — Stored in the PLC directory, establishes cryptographic identity with public keys and service endpoints
-2. **Plugin Metadata (Information Layer)** — Served by beacons, provides current plugin information for discovery and installation
+2. **Package Metadata (Information Layer)** — Served by beacons, provides current plugin information for discovery and installation

 ### Ecosystem Components